RWTH-EBC/pyDMPC/Tutorial/Details.md

 the user can choose if an FMU should be generated automatically (which can sometimes lead to trouble with the Dymola license) or choose to provide an existing FMU.

+### test_main.py
+This module is used to test the functionality.
+It calls the GenerateSubSys() from the System module to create the subsystems.
+It creates all the necessary directories and generates and FMU or loads an existing FMU as controlled system.
+It further triggers each of the subsytem agents to take action.

+### System.py
+System is a class that generates the various subsystems.

+### Subsystem.py